joealewine/blockchain-rhos/security.md

 **Audience:** Tasks in this section are typically performed by **blockchain network operators**.

  Configuration of an {{site.data.keyword.blockchainfull_notm}} Platform network includes deploying the blockchain console that can then be used to create blockchain nodes which reside in the customer Kubernetes cluster.
+The blockchain console can then be used to create blockchain nodes that reside in the customer Kubernetes cluster.

 Considerations include:
 - [IAM (Identity and Access Management)](#ibp-security-ibp-iam)